Managing your job

 on your self-image and confidence if you aren’t careful!
 If you go into the process knowing this, you

-won’t be as surprised when you don’t get a call back from every employer you’ve
+won’t be as surprised when you don’t get a call back from every employer to whom you’ve

 Balance: To maximize your options, spend part of your

 time applying for jobs online and attending job fairs.
-But also plan to spend some time working on
+But also plan to spend significantly more time working on

 becoming more visible to employers through a variety of networking strategies.

 Planning: First, you must be realistic about how many

 hours per week you are willing to spend job hunting.
 If you are unemployed, “hire yourself” to

 to be your full-time job until you find employment.
 The majority of

 your time should be dedicated to increasing your visibility through